Skip to main content

 Overview

-Plivo’s number masking solution utilizes an intermediary virtual number to preserve the anonymity of both parties during a call.
+Plivo’s number masking solution uses an intermediary virtual number to preserve the anonymity of both parties during a call.
 Customers can initiate a number masking session with pre-registered first and second-party numbers.
-Nonetheless, situations may arise where a caller might use a number not previously included in the masking session.
+However, situations may arise where a caller might use a number not previously included in the masking session.
 To accommodate such instances, Plivo introduces PIN verification as a means to authenticate and seamlessly connect these callers.

 Session

 Plivo’s session object assigns unique PINs to both call participants.
 If an unregistered caller dials the virtual number, the Number Masking API prompts this caller to verify their identity using a PIN.
 The caller is connected once the PIN is successfully authenticated.
+Participants have two options for setting PIN numbers:

 • Allow Plivo’s Number Masking API to generate and assign PINs